Rainier Farm Biogas ProjectHB

 Validation and Verification

-These project’s emissions reductions are verified by an independent third party to the Climate Action Reserve Livestock Protocol.
+These project’s emissions reductions are verified every other year by an independent third party to the Climate Action Reserve Livestock Protocol.

 This project demonstrates financial additionality according to UNFCCC definitions in that the project faced barriers to implementation that were overcome by the opportunity to receive carbon revenues.
 The upfront payment commitment from NativeEnergy was required to satisfy the developer’s investment requirements.